 Finder charts and further information about the above and other fainter comets can be found in the below Information Sources and Links Section.
 Any of the above estimates are based on current information at the time of writing the guide and can be wrong - “Comets are like cats; they have tails, and they do precisely what they want”, David H Levy.

 On the deep sky front this month, galaxies M81 and M82 can be observed in Ursa Major.
-In Lyra - M57 - The Ring Nebula can be observed and in Vulpecula - M27 - The Dumbbell Nebula can be found.
 In Andromeda, M31 - The Andromeda galaxy can be observed along with its satellite galaxies M32 and M110.
 In Perseus, there is the open cluster M34 and the excellent Double Cluster - NGC 869 and 884.
 In Triangulum, there is the galaxy M33.
-Auriga reappears with its three open clusters M36, M37 and M38 as does Taurus with the excellent Pleiades - M45 and the Hyades.
-Orion returns to our skies with M42 - The Great Orion Nebula along with Gemini with the open cluster M35.
+In Auriga there are three open clusters M36, M37 and M38 and also M35 in Gemini.
+Taurus has the excellent Pleiades - M45, the Hyades and also M1 - The Crab Nebula.
+Orion returns to our skies with M42 - The Great Orion Nebula and also Cancer with M44 - The Beehive Cluster.

 Always keep an eye out for Aurorae.
-On the morning of the 29th at 2am, the clocks go back one hour and summer time ends.
 Other interesting naked eye phenomena to look out for include the Zodiacal Light and the Gegenschein.
 Both are caused by sunlight reflecting off dust particles which are present in the solar system.

 The Zodiacal Light can be seen in the West after evening twilight has disappeared or in the East before the morning twilight.
 The best time of year to see the phenomenon is late-Feb to early-April in the evening sky and September/October in the morning sky - it's then that the ecliptic, along which the cone of the zodiacal light lies, is steepest in our skies.
 The Gegenschein can be seen in the area of the sky opposite the sun.
 To view either, you must get yourself to a very dark site to cut out the light pollution.
 When trying to observe either of these phenomena, it is best to do so when the moon is below the horizon.
 A new appendix has been added explaining some of the more technical terms used in the guide.